 The instructor's role is to develop and deliver course material in ways that facilitate learning for a variety of students.
 Selected lecture notes will be made available to students on Courselink/D2L but these are not intended to be stand-alone course notes.
 During lectures, the instructor will expand and explain the content of notes and provide example problems that supplement posted notes.
-Scheduled classes will be the principal venue to provide information and feedback for tests and project.
+Scheduled lectures and tutorial periods will be the principal venue to provide information and feedback for tests and projects.